meriadec/react-mortal/README.md

 [react-portal](https://github.com/tajo/react-portal) is awesome, but it may be tricky to animate a Portal when entering/leaving the dom.
-This is what `react-mortal` is solving, by combining the power of react-motion and react-portal.
+This is what `react-mortal` is solving, by combining it with the power of [react-motion](https://github.com/chenglou/react-motion).

 Check [usage example](https://github.com/meriadec/react-mortal/tree/master/examples) and [demo](https://meriadec.github.io/react-mortal/).